Chain Reaction (1996 film): Scientific accuracy

 In one interpretation of the film's plot, a scientific process supposedly extracts hydrogen from water, then burns the hydrogen to generate power, and leaves only water as a residue, essentially a chemical perpetual motion.
 The movie never clarifies how the hydrogen is extracted from the water, nor how water is still left over.
 The character Dr. Shannon makes contradictory statements in the combination of ideas mashed together: one time he says this is accomplished with a laser with millions of degrees, another time he says frequencies of sound and sonoluminescence.
-In one scene, the movie shows a bubbling container reminiscent of cold fusion electrolytic cells and another references sustained fusion.
+In one scene, the movie shows a bubbling container reminiscent of cold fusion electrolytic cells and another reference sustained fusion.
 A character in the film claims that a glass of water could power Chicago for weeks, but no clear explanation is ever given as to whether this is by simply burning hydrogen released by highly efficient means or through nuclear processes.
 The film's title is also misleading, since "chain reaction" is related to nuclear fission, not fusion.

-The film is based around the premise that free energy suppression is real.
+The film is based on the premise that free energy suppression is real.
 The main character is told that his discovery is too disruptive: energy would suddenly be cheap, oil would no longer be necessary, oil companies would go bankrupt, and such sudden economic changes would throw society into chaos.